 The Kansas Disability and Health Program (DHP) is a partnership of three University of Kansas research centers: the Institute for Health and Disability Policy Studies, the Research and Training Center on Independent Living, and the Kansas University Center on Developmental Disabilities.
 All are part of KU's Life Span Institute.
-The program is led by Jean Hall, PhD, director of the IHDPS.
+Jean Hall, PhD, director of the IHDPS, leads the DHP.

 The KU staff works with CDC staff members JoAnn Thierry, Team Lead, Disability Policy, Intervention, and Programs Team, and Lisa Sinclair, Project Officer.

 Pictured from left: Kim Bruns, Jean Hall, Noelle Kurth, Dot Nary, Karrie Shogren, JoAnn Thierry, Val Renault, Martha Hodgesmith, and Lisa Sinclair.

 For a list of our partners, please see the column at the right.
 The DHP works with this large network of partners to: